Beef management calculators

 A project earns ACCUs for every tonne of carbon abatement it achieves.

-To calculate abatement, you must use the Department of Climate Change, Energy, Environment and Water's (DCCEEW) beef herd management calculator.
+To calculate abatement, you must use the Department of Climate Change, Energy, Environment and Water's beef herd management calculator.

 You must specify an emissions intensity reference period for each herd in your project.
 This is calculated by choosing 3 years where the herd's live weight for each year was greater than zero.
 These 3 years must fall within the past 7 years.